Alaska Dirt Bike Laws: What Riders Should Know

 • Speedometer and odometer

-• Muffler to comply with noise regulations
+• Muffler that complies with noise regulations

-2. Title and Registration:
+Title and Registration

-• Register the bike with the Alaska DMV.
+2. Register the motorcycle with the state

 A winding paved road curves through a lush green mountain valley, with forested slopes, rocky ridges, and a cascading stream running down the center.